SpongePowered/SpongeDocs/source/plugin/items/usage.rst

 ``ItemStack`` to return our changes back to the ``ItemStack``.

 Different keys will require different values based on their job.
-For example, to change the lore of an item, one would need to specify a ``List`` of :javadoc:`Component` rather than an boolean or other value.
+For example, to change the lore of an item, one would need to specify a ``List`` of :javadoc:`Component` rather than a boolean or other value.
 It is also important to perform checks to see if the key can actually apply to the item.
 For example, some items might not have durability or may already have lore applied to the item.